wallarug/dcracer/README.md

 # dcracer
-A library for Donkey Car with Sign Detection
+A library for Donkey Car with Sign Detection.
+Developed in cooperation with Sydney University Capstone students.

 ## Open CV